 They're very mama.

-But they're worried out there because Samsung seems to have a new phone every week.
+It's almost a cult, but they're worried out there because Samsung seems to have a new phone every week.

-Motorola seems to have a new phone every week.
+Monorola seems to have a new phone every week.

-All these new features, and Apple hadn't done anything in 210 days.
+HTC seems to have a new phone, all these new features, and Apple hadn't done anything in 210 days.

-So they're really looking at the bigger.
+So they're really looking at the power.

-I don't think that's I don't I don't think that's what's going on here at all.
+I don't think that's what's going on here at all.

-I think he was such a visionary, though.
+He was such a visionary, though.

-No, I don't think.
+Yeah, I don't think.

-I mean, jobs was great.
+I mean, Jobs was great.

-Don't misunderstand, it's a huge loss.
+It's a huge loss.

 But I don't think that's what's going on here at all.